-- This device complies with FCC RF radiation exposure limits set forth for an uncontrolled environment. - This transmitter must be at least 20 cm from the user and must not be co-located or operating in conjunction with any other antenna or transmitter. - Country Code selection feature to be disabled for products marketed to the US/CANADA.
-Operation of this device is restricted to indoor use only, except for relevant user's manual mention that this device can be installed into the external environment.
-(WAX655E is a device for outdoor use.)
+- This device complies with FCC Radio Frequency (RF) radiation exposure limits set forth for an uncontrolled environment. - This transmitter must be at least 20 cm from the user and must not be co-located or operating in conjunction with any other antenna or transmitter.
+This transmitter must be at least 25 cm (WBE660S) from the user and must not be co-located or operating in conjunction with any other antenna or transmitter. - Country Code selection feature to be disabled for products marketed to the US/CANADA.

-Caution (for model - WAX620D-6E/NWA220AX-6E/WAX640S-6E)
+Caution (for model - WAX620D-6E/NWA220AX-6E/WAX640S-6E/WBE660S/NWA130BE)

-- FCC regulations restrict the operation of this device to indoor use only - The operation of this device is prohibited on oil platforms, cars, trains, boats, and aircraft, except that operation of this device is permitted in large aircraft while flying above 10,000 feet. - Operation of transmitters in the 5.925-7.125 GHz band is prohibited for control of or communications with unmanned aircraft systems.
+- FCC regulations restrict the operation of this device to indoor use only. - The operation of this device is prohibited on oil platforms, cars, trains, boats, and aircraft, except that operation of this device is permitted in large aircraft while flying above 10,000 feet. - Operation of transmitters in the 5.925-7.125 GHz band is prohibited for control of or communications with unmanned aircraft systems.